guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 7th - Long Lines
 ```

-However, the probabilites of the type of complaints are not the same between the companies.
+**However, the complaints' frequencies  are not the same between the companies**
 Kruskall Wallis test results: ```KruskalResult(statistic=20.93635239906925, pvalue=2.8426856747332026e-05)```
 We strongly reject the hypothesis of equal probabilities of the complaints between the companies.